-Only online applications from within this period will be accepted and we aim to allocate all the stalls by 30th of October.
+Online applications for 2019 are now closed.
+We aim to allocate all the stalls by 30th of October.

 Space is limited and every year we receive many more applications for stalls than we can accommodate.
 The Stall Allocation Fact Sheet explains how we allocate pitches for stalls.
 For information on stall prices, pitch sizes and locations and arrangements for setting up and clearing away, please see the Food and Drink Stalls Fact Sheet for all stalls selling food and drink, or the Market and Charity Stalls Fact Sheet for all other stalls, including those for charities.
 You will see that there has been an increase in the prices of stall pitches.
 The Fair does not seek to make a profit, but these higher prices are necessary to cover the increased cost of meeting health and safety requirements.
 We hope to be able to keep them steady now for the next year or so.

 All stallholders wishing to provide food and drink to the public at the Mill Road Winter Fair must comply with the food safety guidelines provided by Cambridge City Council and must take full responsibility for the safety of their stalls.
 The food safety guidance and safety responsibility applies to all stallholders including Mill Road traders offering food items outside their premises or one-off stall holders.